 Native American Scenic Byway

 PIERRE, S.D. – Among the countless beautiful drives in South Dakota, one stands out as a unique opportunity for travelers.
-The Native American Scenic Byway is one of South Dakota's Great Places.
+The Native American Scenic Byway is truly one of South Dakota's Great Places.

 The byway takes travelers on a journey north to south across the entire state of South Dakota.
 The total distance of the route is approximately 450 miles.
 The byway passes through five reservation and tribal lands including Standing Rock, Cheyenne River, Lower Brule, Crow Creek, and Yankton.